Why Must I – Heptones (Coxsone Dodd production)

 You Gonna Need Me – Errol Dunkley (Joe Gibbs production)

 More from Joe Gibbs, this time one of the earliest recordings from a youthful Errol Dunkley.
 Issued on both Green and Orange Amalgamated labels in Jamaica and on Trojans Amalgamated subsidiary in the UK.
 This was originally recoded by Barbara Lynn as You’re Going To Need Me in 1962.

 Dunkley went on to have further hits with Gibbs with Please Stop Your Lying and The Scorcher among others before leaving the Gibbs’ camp in late ’68.

-You Gonna Need We previously available on the Trojan Records CD – Get On Up – Joe Gibbs Rocksteady (CDTRL390) but this now appears to be deleted.
+You Gonna Need Me was previously available on the Trojan Records CD – Get On Up – Joe Gibbs Rocksteady (CDTRL390) but this now appears to be deleted.